dpwiese/personal-website/content/posts/documentation.md

 The reason for that is that Pandoc cannot intepret the `{lineos=false}`.
 So we need a way to be able to specify for Pandoc to ignore this argument.

-## Solution Option 1: Print the Website from Browser
+## Solution Option 1: Don't use Pandoc

-Not to mention that until now, the `eisvogel.latex` style that I use with Pandoc is very different than the way this site is styled.
-Reconciling these two via a new `.latex` style would be a huge pain, and require for any style changes be kept in sync between this file and the CSS used for this site.

-Maybe there is a way to generate a PDF from Hugo?
+For markdown that is used to generate content on the web, don't necessarily need a separate way to generate a document.
-The easiest way to do this is with the site open in a web browser, just print the page.
-Honestly the output looks pretty good.
-Really the only downsides I noticed (when printing from Chrome at least) was that there is some website navigation items present in the printed output, and that when including the headers and footers, they are not styled nicely at all - just some plain Times New Roman text.
+Can just print the website.
+But this doesn't really help for markdown notes that are not put online Need an offline solution to generate documentation from markdown.

 ## Solution Option 2: HTML/CSS Tricks and Pandoc Arguments